nzlov/zeus/README.md

 Zeus is a super-duper, simple and fast HTTP router for Go, nothing more, nothing less.

-#### Important changes

-Previously, Zeus used `r.URL.Query.Get("foo")` to fetch route params, this has now been changed.
-This change has had a *drastic* speed improvement for routes containing named parameters.
-Please refer to the updated usage example below.

 #### Install

     go get github.com/daryl/zeus